Anyon condensation and tensor categories: Witt equivalence

 where $F_\ED^\vee$ and $F_\EE^\vee$ are the right adjoint functors of the forgetful functors $F_\ED:Z(\ED) \to \ED$ and $F_\EE:Z(\EE) \to \EE$, respectively.
 After the condensations, we obtain two phases \cite[Prop.\,5.15]{dmno}:

-As a consequence, we have shown that any two Witt equivalent topological phases can be obtained from a single phase via a two-step condensation.
+Therefore, any pair of MTC's in the same Witt class can be obtain from a single 2d phases via two different 2d condensations.

-The gapped domain wall in above condensation can be determined as follows.
-Assume that we obtain a very thick wall between the $\EC$-phase and the $\ED$-phase after the two-step condensation.
-According to our bootstrap study of one-step condensations, the excitations on the left side of the thick wall must be given by the spherical fusion category $\EA_{A_1}$; those on the right side of the wall must be given by $\EA_{A_2}$; in the middle of the thick wall is the original phase $\EA$.
-Therefore, viewed from far away, this thick wall becomes a 1-d wall with excitations given by $\EA_{A_1} \boxtimes_\EA \EA_{A_2}$.
+\begin{rema} {\rm By condensing $A_1$ and $A_2$ in the $\EA$-phase in two different 2d-regions, respectively, we obtain a very thick wall between the $\EC$-phase and the $\ED$-phase.
+According to our bootstrap analysis, the particles on the left side of the thick wall form the fusion category ${}_{A_1}\EA$; those on the right side of the wall form the fusion category $\EA_{A_2}$; in the middle of the thick wall is the original 2d phase $\EA$.
+Therefore, viewed from far away, this thick wall becomes a 1d wall defined by the fusion category ${}_{A_1}\EA \boxtimes_\EA \EA_{A_2}\simeq {}_{A_1}\EA_{A_2}$.
 The gapped domain walls between a $\EC$-phase and a $\ED$-phase are not unique of course.
-They are classified by Lagrangian algebras in $\EC\boxtimes \overline{\ED}$.
+They are classified by Lagrangian algebras in $\EC\boxtimes \overline{\ED}$. } \end{rema}